Makhanda (prophet): Death and legacy

-Defeated by superior British firepower and poor tactics by the amaNdlambe leadership, Makana surrendered.
+Defeated by superior British firepower and poor tactics by the amaNdlambe leadership, Makhanda surrendered.
 The British colonial government imprisoned him on Robben Island, but treated him with great respect, giving him private accommodation, food and furniture.

-On 25 December 1820, Makana attempted to escape with thirty other prisoners, but would capsize and drown.
+On 25 December 1820, Makhanda attempted to escape with thirty other prisoners, but drowned.
 Only four of the escapees survived the crossing.
 Since he had promised his people he would never abandon them, they continued to hope for his return for another 50 years before funeral rites were observed.

 Makhanda is regarded as one of the first Africans to attempt a cultural synthesis of African and European beliefs.
-Dawn, the monthly journal of the uMkhonto we Sizwe, credited his actions with having inspired the supposed multiculturalism of the African National Congress (ANC) upon its founding.
+Dawn, the monthly journal of the uMkhonto we Sizwe, credited his actions with having inspired the multiculturalism of the African National Congress (ANC) upon its founding.
 Anti-apartheid political prisoners imprisoned on Robben Island, including Robert Mangaliso Sobukwe, later petitioned for the renaming of the island after Makana.